Looking After Your Mental Health These Holidays

 The Shifting Set

 A 2015 study conducted by Healthline reported that 62 percent of respondents reported increased levels of stress around the holiday season.
 Reasons cited included navigating family dynamics, as well as maintaining habits such as exercise which, like diet, plays a large role in stress management.
 Ellen Braaten, PhD and HMS associate professor of psychology at Massachusetts General Hospital refers to this as the ‘shifting set’.
-A shifting of cognitive skills required when there is a change in environment.
+A shifting of cognitive skills required when there is a change in the environment.

 So what can you do to look after your mental health during the holiday season?
 We’ve explored the tips and tricks to help alleviate stress and come up with our top 3.